Skip to main content

 Spotting during early pregnancy

-Contact your GP, midwife or obstetrician if you are bleeding from your vagina.
 Spotting is usually harmless.
-But in some cases it can be a sign that something could be wrong.
+But sometimes it can be a sign that something is wrong.

 Causes of spotting

-The main causes of spotting during early pregnancy include:
+The main causes of light bleeding during early pregnancy include:

-• implantation bleeding - caused by the fertilised egg attaching to the inner lining of your womb
+• implantation bleeding - 3 weeks after your period when the fertilised egg attaches to the lining of your womb

 • hormonal changes - pregnancy hormones can cause changes to your cervix

-Spotting can also be a sign that your pregnancy is not developing properly and may be a sign of a miscarriage or an ectopic pregnancy.
+Bleeding can also be a sign that your pregnancy is not developing properly.
+It may be a sign of a miscarriage or an ectopic pregnancy.

 Your GP will ask you about your bleeding.